lgaggini/puppet_cert_renew/README.md

 # puppet cert renew

 pupper cert renew is a tool to automate the steps needed to renew a puppet client certificate.
-It performs various step by ssh connection to the puppetmaster and the server with the expired, expiring certifcate:
+It performs various steps by ssh connection to the puppetmaster and the server with the expired, expiring certifcate:

-* puppet cert clean on the puppetmaster
+* `puppet cert clean` on the puppetmaster
-* mv /var/lib/puppet/ssl /var/lib/puppet/ssl.bak on the server
+* `mv /var/lib/puppet/ssl /var/lib/puppet/ssl.bak` on the server
-* puppet agent -t on the server
+* `puppet agent -t` on the server
-* puppet cert sign on the puppetmaster
+* `puppet cert sign` on the puppetmaster
-* rm /var/lib/puppet/ssl.bak on the server (optional)
+* `rm /var/lib/puppet/ssl.bak` on the server (optional)

 ## Requirements
 ```